Jeak/ggLog/README.md

 * __Modularize (so you don't have a single 25kb php file containing all html, css, php, javascript, sql, etc)__
 * Weekly Mileage
     + Sort by distance, time, avg. pace, date, etc.
+    + something like [this](http://bl.ocks.org/mbostock/4063318) for displaying mileage per day
+    + bar charts for miles run on mon, tues, wed, etc.
+    + charts for miles etc.
 * Daily Mileage
     + Group workouts that happen on the same day, so you can input your 3 mile tempo seperately from the 5 miles of easy running.
 * Date auto-fill: